- Get familiar with dashboard feature and terminology

 Remember, when you specify who people view the dashboard as you can give dashboard readers a broader view of data than they normally have.
 Be sure to control access to your dashboard by saving it in an appropriate dashboard folder.

-People view dashboards as a specified user — whomever is listed above the dashboard next to “Viewing as.”
+People view dashboards as a specified user — whoever is listed above the dashboard next to “Viewing as.”
 Specify who people view the dashboard as while creating or editing a dashboard.

 If you have “View All Data,” you can choose any user in your organization to be a running user of the dashboard.
 If you have “View My Team's Dashboards,” you can choose any user below you in the role hierarchy.